 If the pup is unable to nurse from it's mother, the second best option is to find another lactating bitch that will accept the pups.
 This surrogate mother can usually increase her milk supply within a few days to respond to the increased demand.

-For the first 2 weeks of life, after feeding, the pups should be stimulated to urinate and defecate by rubbing the area between the back legs with a warm wet cotton ball.
+For the first 2 weeks of life, after feeding, the pups should be stimulated to urinate and defecate by rubbing the area between the back legs with a use warm water on a cotton ball, gentle/soft wash clothe with warm water and gently run the private areas.
 This simulates the mother's clean-up efforts.

-At three weeks, or if the pups are orphaned at this age, a gruel of Eukanuba Weaning Formula® or high quality softened small breed puppy food can be made and the pups handled as if they were being weaned.
+At three weeks, or if the pups are orphaned at this age, a gruel of high quality softened small breed puppy food can be made and the pups handled as if they were being weaned.
 Orphaned pups should be immunized at a younger age than other pups.
-Hand-raising pups is timeconsuming and an enormous amount of work but can be very rewarding when successful.
+Hand-raising pups is time consuming and an enormous amount of work but can be very rewarding when successful.

 Sick Newborns